jonericcook/moonpay/README.md

 ## Backend

-For the backend portion of the test, use the `/backend` folder.
-We'd like to write some code that achieves the following:
+For the backend portion of the test we'd like you to write some code that achieves the following:

 1. Create a JSON API (REST or GraphQL) using Node.js which will return which cryptocurrency exchange we should use to buy a given amount of Bitcoin to minimize the amount of USD or USDT we'll spend on this trade.